Abibubble/ms4-lead-shot-hazard/TESTING.md

 ### Homepage
 * &#128683;
-* All items are displayed on this page.
+* All products are displayed on this page.
-* There is a search function, as explained below in [Search Recipes](#search-recipes).
+* There is a search function, as explained below in [Search Products](#search-products).

 ### Profile
 * &#128100;